 FLYING IN AN ULTRALIGHT AIRCRAFT ABOVE LOS ANGELES

-take-off from Louis S. Zamperini airfield, named after the Torrance Tornado.
-During
+engine before take-off from Zamperini Field, named after the Torrance Tornado

 View from the cockpit towards Long Beach just after we reached height

-In the south of Los Angeles: King Harbor Marina at Redondo Beach from above
+In the south of Los Angeles above King Harbor Marina at Redondo Beach

-This hub at the Pacific Rim in Westchester, was formerly known as Mines Field.
+and LAX International Airport, an air-hub along the Pacific Rim was formerly known as Mines Field.

-A big passenger liner is turning in the small harbour basin...
+turning with pump-jet in the small harbour basin.